 9 things we can never forget about Pro Evolution Soccer

-And, as PES legend Adriano turns 34 today, how fitting would it be to delve into the archives and look back at what made the game so great?
+So we decided to delve into the archives and look back at what made the game so great?
 PES 4, 5 and 6 were masterpieces and if Konami wanted to make a boatload of money, they would remaster one of them for the current generation of gaming systems.

 I’d give them all of my money, I know that.

 Here are 9 things we remember from PES that make us want to go on eBay and buy a PlayStation 2 and all of the games tonight.